 Time from Melbourne: 30 minutes

 This is so epic.
-In the time it takes to mainline an episode of Friends you could be parking the car ON TOP OF an old volcano before traipsing through a valley featuring (take it away Parks Victoria) ‘one of the world’s largest ancient volcanic lava flows, stretching 350km from the edge of Melbourne to the western border of Victoria.’
+In the time it takes to mainline an episode of Friends you could be parking the car ON TOP OF an old volcano before hiking through a valley featuring (take it away Parks Victoria) ‘one of the world’s largest ancient volcanic lava flows, stretching 350km from the edge of Melbourne to the western border of Victoria.’

-10. Hanging Rock Summit Walk
+10. Hanging Rock Summit Hike

-Macedon Ranges
+Location: Macedon Ranges

 Distance: 3.8km loop